vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   performance and synth data are the extension point for future targets;
   adding speculative Furnace interfaces would add concepts without serving a current conversion.
+- Keep the tempo map's value-returning `points()` contract unless its ownership API is deliberately redesigned.
+Existing callers retain the result of a temporary tempo map; replacing that result with a borrowed span would dangle.

 - Keep version opcode tables as direct byte-layout descriptions where the versions differ substantially.
 Factoring short repeated tails into extra